evodify/genomic-analyses_in_apache-spark/README.md

-# genomic-analyses_in_apache-spark
+# Genomic analyses in Apache Spark

-Scrips and pipelines for genomic analyses in Apache Spark, an open-source cluster-computing framework for big data processing.
+This repository includes scrips and pipelines for genomic analyses in [Apache Spark](https://spark.apache.org/), an open-source cluster-computing framework for big data processing.